Why Publish in GENETICS & G3?

 Fast access, broad visibility.

 Support your field by publishing with us.
 GSA is a non-profit society run by and for scientists to advocate for science, bring us together, and foster our work.
-We are a founding member of the Scientific Society Publishing Alliance, a group of high-quality, peer-reviewed society journals that answer directly to the research community.

 Commitment to data availability.

 Our data policy, instituted in 2010, requires all primary data and source code associated with the paper’s findings to be publicly available.
 Besides providing everything needed for replication, this policy allows your research to have the greatest possible impact and ensures your findings will be used for years to come.
-We’ve partnered with the data repository figshare to ensure you get credit for all of your work; your supplemental material and data files now get a DOI and are permanently linked to your manuscript.
+We’ve partnered with the data repository figshare to ensure you get credit for all of your work; your supplemental material and data files hosted at figshare get a DOI and are permanently linked to your manuscript.

 Not sure if your work is a good fit?